Skip to main content

 University of Washington

-• Assigned a faculty mentor to provide career and professional advice before and after the presentation
+• Assigned a faculty mentor to provide career and professional advice before, during, and following the visit

 • Meeting/luncheon with graduate students and fellow postdocs